TypeStrong/ts-loader/README.md

 #### appendTsSuffixTo *(RegExp[]) (default=[])*
-A list of regular expression to be matched against filename.
+A list of regular expressions to be matched against filename.
 If filename matches one of the regular expressions, a `.ts` suffix will be appended to that filename.

 This is useful for `*.vue` [file format](https://vuejs.org/v2/guide/single-file-components.html) for now.
-(Probably will benefits new single file format.)
+(Probably will benefit from the new single file format in the future.)

 Example: